knowblesse/Modeling/README.md

 	- **shuffle1D.m** : Shuffle the given array

 # Change Log
+### v1.3 :
+- [Changed] **Project renamed : Korea University Conditioning Simulator**
+- [Changed] model notation is improved. (does not effect the script)
+    - Program's equation image is updated
+- [Changed] Graph drawing speed is significantly increased in some devices (drawing time reduced 80%)
+    - I don't know why, but legend function was consuming a lot of time. (preallocation problem?)

 ### v1.2.1 :
 - [Changed] SPH model doesn't update alpha if the corresponding CS is not presented.
     - The original thesis does not clearly specify this in the equation.